kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Lemmatization

-Lemmatization uses vocabulary rules.
+Lemmatization uses vocabulary rules
-Words map to base forms.
+Words map to base forms
 Results improve clarity

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.